 Find a Cosigner

 If you’re having trouble getting approved for a personal loan after bankruptcy, consider finding a cosigner.
-A cosigner is a person who, along with you, signs a loan agreement, promising to repay the amount in the event that you fail to do so.
+A cosigner is a person who, along with you, signs a loan agreement, promising to repay the amount if you fail to do so.
 Having a cosigner can increase your chances of being approved for a loan and getting a lower interest rate.

 Consider a Secured Personal Loan